pimcore/pimcore/doc/Development_Documentation/10_Extending_Pimcore/01_Add_Your_Own_Dependencies_and_Packages.md

 # Add your own Dependencies and Packages

-Pimcore is 100% compatible to composer and it's very easy to use additional libraries installed via composer ([http://getcomposer.org/](http://getcomposer.org/)) in Pimcore.
+Pimcore is 100% compatible with composer and it's very easy to use additional libraries installed via composer ([http://getcomposer.org/](http://getcomposer.org/)) in Pimcore.

 So additional functionality (like external libraries, ... ) needed in your application